-2.1 Promote growth in Traralgon-Morwell as the primary population centre, serving as the dominant residential, commercial and retail node.
-2.2 Promote growth in the Morwell to Traralgon Employment Corridor as an employment hub which provides a range of development opportunities for health, aviation, industrial, commercial and residential uses.
-2.3 Promote growth in Moe-Newborough and Churchill as supporting network towns, serving as secondary urban centres with a wide range of services, high level amenity with good access to public transport.
-2.4 Support growth in Glengarry, Tyers, Yallourn North and Yinnar as district towns which serve as key retail and service centres for a moderate population base and hinterland, providing important alternative lifestyle opportunities within commuting distance of the larger centres.
-2.5 Support growth in Boolarra, Toongabbie and Traralgon South as small towns providing a limited range of educational, retail and recreation services, for residents and the community in the surrounding rural areas.
-2.6 Manage growth in rural living precincts including Jeeralang, Yinnar South, Hazelwood North, Hazelwood South, Callignee and Moe South, comprising clusters of housing on small rural lots with limited services.
+- 2.1 Promote growth in Traralgon-Morwell as the primary population centre, serving as the dominant residential, commercial and retail node. - 2.2 Promote growth in Moe-Newborough and Churchill as supporting network towns, serving as secondary urban centres with a wide range of services, high level amenity with good access to public transport. - 2.3 Support growth in Glengarry, Tyers, Yallourn North and Yinnar as district towns which serve as key retail and service centres for a moderate population base and hinterland, providing important alternative lifestyle opportunities within commuting distance of the larger centres. - 2.4 Support growth in Boolarra, Toongabbie and Traralgon South as small towns providing a limited range of educational, retail and recreation services, for residents and the community in the surrounding rural areas. - 2.5 Manage growth in rural living precincts including Jeeralang, Yinnar South, Hazelwood North, Hazelwood South, Callignee and Moe South, comprising clusters of housing on small rural lots with limited services.